Evidlo/sms_llm/README.md

 ### Android App

-Install the .apk from the Releases page or build it yourself using the steps below.
-Thanks to [ibnux](https://github.com/ibnux/Android-SMS-Gateway-MQTT) for the application which I have modified for 2-way communication over MQTT.
+Install the apk from the [Releases page](https://github.com/Evidlo/sms_llm/releases/) or build it yourself using the steps below.

 In the application `Menu > Set MQTT Server`, set your MQTT host and credentials, then **fully restart the application**.